PiSugar/pisugar-doc/docs/product-wiki/battery/safety-precautions.md

 This document contains important safety information.
 Please read it carefully before using the PiSugar Battery / UPS.
 :::

-## Glossary

-This product uses the following terms to classify potential hazards resulting from improper operation:

-- CAUTION: Failure to follow instructions may result in property damage and minor injury.
-- WARNING： Failure to follow instructions may result in property damage and more severe injury.
-- DANGER：Failure to follow instructions may result in property damage, major accidents, and severe injury.

 ## Warnings

 - This product is NOT a child's product and is not suitable for use by children of any age.